BasioMeusPuga/Lector/README.md

 * python-requests >= 2.18.4
 * python-beautifulsoup4 >= 4.6.0

-Before filing issues, please see if you've installed at least the version mentioned above.

 ## Installation
 0. Install dependencies - I recommend using your package manager for this.
 1. Clone repository